What to Expect in this Guide

 On this page you will get an introduction into the topic and you can immediately practice on the platform each step that you have learned.
-At the end of the seminar you will have your first project with automatically generated text.
+At the end of the seminar you will have a first project based on smartphone data with automatically generated text.

 Requirements: For this Basic Guide you don't need any previous knowledge.

 Data analysis Take a look at the data and check which information you can extract from it.

 Text conception You decide which information the text should have, how this information should be formulated and how your text should be structured.

 Rule set In the rule set you can access your data and create logical evaluations about it.
 You can also define which words should be used for the outcomes of those evaluations.

 Quality assurance After you finish the configuration of the project, you perform a quality assurance step, where you check the project and its results for correctness.

 Text generation Now you are ready to generate your own automated texts.

 Start a Text Generation Project and Import Data

 On the NLG Platform the organizational unit is the "Project".
 A Project contains everything you need to generate texts:

 - The data that you import.

 - The ruleset you develop for your texts.

 - your statements, e.g. the part of text you write.

 Assess and Prepare Data for the NLG Platform

 Data is a basic prerequisite for text generation on the NLG platform.
 It provides the essential input for the content of your texts.
 In order to get meaningful and useful texts, the data you use should comply with a few conditions.